Liguria, home to Pesto Genovese!

 Ligurian cuisine is based on the simple fresh ingredients that are grown in the region, such as vegetables, olives, grapes, walnuts and herbs like rosemary, marjoram, thyme, sage, borage and the famous local basil; which is the main ingredient of the well-known Pesto Genovese.
 This famous Ligurian condiment dates back to the beginning of the 19th century!

 Liguria is great for vegetarians!

 Ligurians, like most Italians, love their pasta.
 They eat both dried and fresh pasta types, some of which originated in the region and, together with local ingredients, are used to create dishes you will only find in Liguria.
-The region is said to be where ravioli was invented and is, also, considered one of the homelands of duruum wheat pasta.
-In fact the Agnesi family, who were the first people to produce commercial pasta, came from Pontedassio in Liguria and it was there that they bought an old mill and started what is consiedred to be the first pasta factory in 1824.
+The region is said to be where ravioli was invented.
+It is, also, one of the homelands of durum wheat pasta.
+In fact the Agnesi family, who were the first people to produce commercial pasta, came from Pontedassio in Liguria.
+It was there that they bought an old mill and started what is considered to be the first pasta factory in 1824.

 Typical Ligurian pastas and pasta dishes include lasagne with pesto, potatoes and beans; corzetti, which are medallions of pasta with designs stamped into them and then served in different ways; panzotti, a type of tortelli often filled with pesto and ricotta or a walnut sauce; zembi, a type of ravioli usually filled with fish; piccage which are like tagliatelle but made with chestnut flour; Trofie, short twisted spirals of pasta which are often served with pesto and also with potatoes, green beans and pesto; gattafuin, large fried ravioli originally from the Levant and, lastly, sweet ravioli which contain candied peel, ricotta and chocolate!